enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-filesystem-operations/step2.md

 ```

 This is a quick way to check what is in text files, but you might want open a file in a text editor to modify or search it.
-Worry not, we have as dedicated scenario to play with a text editor.
+Don't worry, we have as dedicated scenario to play with a text editor.

 However, the original purpose of `touch` is not to create a file, but to update its last modification date.
  It creates a new empty file only if it does not find a file with that name.